-Anyway, my grandfather worked for a while in the US after WWI and then moved back to Crete where he met my grandmother and had two kids, my father and my aunt.
+He worked for a few years in the US after WWI and then moved back to Crete where he met my grandmother and had two kids, my father and my aunt.

 That's another generation, a great generation, and we should all remember the sacrifices they went through.

 My father told me another story, during World War II, he was a young boy and he remembers they left Iraklio, Crete to go my grandfather's village outside the city (Kani Kastelli now called Profitis Ilias).

 They didn't have much food, were always hungry and cold and there was no electricity so at night they burned a wick in olive oil for light and it smelled.

 The Battle of Crete ended up being a pivotal one during the Second World War and there are a lot of great books written on it but my favorite ones remain G.C.
 Kiriakopoulos's Ten Days to Destiny: The Battle for Crete and Anthony Beevor's Crete 1941: The Battle and the Resistance.